scottlawsonbc/audio-reactive-led-strip/README.md

 If you encounter any issues or have questions about this project, feel free to [open a new issue](https://github.com/scottlawsonbc/audio-reactive-led-strip/issues).

 # Limitations
-The visualization code currently supports up to 256 LEDs.
-Support for additional LEDs will be added in the near future.
+* ESP8266 supports a maximum of 256 LEDs.
+This limitation will be removed in a future update.
+The Raspberry Pi can use more than 256 LEDs.
+* Even numbers of pixels must be used.
+For example, if you have 71 pixels then use the next lowest even number, 70.
+Odd pixel quantities will be supported in a future update.

 # License
 This project was developed by Scott Lawson and is released under the MIT License.